hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 ### Visualizing clusterProfiler results
 clusterProfiler has a variety of options for viewing the over-represented GO terms.
 We will explore the dotplot, enrichment plot, and the category netplot.

-The dotplot shows the number of genes associated with the first 50 terms (size) and the p-adjusted values for these terms (color).
+The **dotplot** shows the number of genes associated with the first 50 terms (size) and the p-adjusted values for these terms (color).

 ```r
 ## Dotplot gives top 50 genes by gene ratio (# genes related to GO term / total number of sig genes), not padj.
 dotplot(ego, showCategory=50)
 ```

+**To save the figure,** click on the `Export` button in the RStudio `Plots` tab and `Save as PDF...`.
+In the pop-up window, change:
+- `Orientation:` to `Landscape`
+- `PDF size` to `14 x 8` to give a figure of appropriate size for the text labels

 <img src="../img/mov10oe_dotplot.png" width="600">

-The enrichment GO plot below shows the relationship between the top 50 most significantly enriched GO terms, by grouping similar terms together.
+The next plot is the **enrichment GO plot**, which shows the relationship between the top 50 most significantly enriched GO terms, by grouping similar terms together.
 The color represents the p-values relative to the other displayed terms (brighter red is more significant) and the size of the terms represents the number of genes that are significant from our list.

 ```r
 ## Enrichmap clusters the 50 most significant (by padj) GO terms to visualize relationships between terms